GQL and SQL/PGQ: Theoretical Models and Expressive Power

 It is a simple observation that $\qNodeLessThan$ is expressible by the Core PGQ and GQL pattern with output

+In fact this can be generalized to {\em order motifs} which are defined as strings over the alphabet $\{\ua,\da\}$.
+Given such a string $w$, the query $\qNode_w$ matches paths which can be decomposed according to $w$ so that in each segment corresponding to $\ua$ values of property $k$ increase and in each segment corresponding to $\da$ these values decrease.
+For example, $\qNode_{\ua\da\ua}$ matches arbitrary length paths where values of property $k$ of nodes first increases, then decreases, and then increases again.
+With the same approach as the above query, we can see that $\qNode_w$ is expressible for every order motif $w$.

-But the same approach does not work for edges: if we (erroneously) try to express $\qEdgeLessThan$ by the pattern
+What happens when we move from nodes to edges?
+The same approach will not work for $\qEdgeLessThan$: if we (erroneously) express it by

-it fails, as on the input $()\overset{3}{\rightarrow}()\overset{4}{\rightarrow}()\overset{1}{\rightarrow}()\overset{2}{\rightarrow}()$ (where the numbers on the edges are values of property $k$) it returns the start and the end node of the path, even though values in edges do not increase.
-This is explained by the semantics of path concatenation, as two paths concatenate if the last node of the first path equals the first node of the second path, and therefore conditions on edges in two concatenated or repeated paths are completely ``local'' to those paths.
+it fails: on the input $()\overset{3}{\rightarrow}()\overset{4}{\rightarrow}()\overset{1}{\rightarrow}()\overset{2}{\rightarrow}()$ (where the numbers on the edges are values of property $k$) it returns the start and the end node of the path, even though values in edges do not increase.
+This is due to the semantics of path concatenation: two paths concatenate if the last node of the first path equals the first node of the second, and therefore conditions on edges in two concatenated or repeated paths are completely ``local'' to those paths.

-In some cases, where graphs are of special shape, we can obtain the desired patterns by using ``tricks'' a normal query language user would be highly unlikely to resort to (and perhaps even to find).
+In some cases, where graphs are of special shape, we can obtain the desired patterns by resorting to tricks that a normal query language user would be rather unlikely to find.
 Specifically, consider property graphs whose underlying graph structures are just paths.
 That is, we look at \emph{annotated paths} $P_n$, which are of the form